dovecot/documentation/source/settings/advanced.rst

                        setting only for dropping the field after it hadn't been accessed for this long.

-   .. versionchanged:: v2.4.0;v3.0.0 If the cache header count is capped to
+   .. dovecotchanged:: 2.4.0,3.0.0 If the cache header count is capped to
                        :dovecot_core:ref:`mail_cache_max_headers_count` then the
                        effective value is reduced to 1/4 of the configured value until enough headers expire for the cache to fall back